Yuvarajarul/Yuvaraj_Portfolio/README.md

 ### 1. HR Analysis Dashboard

-        •	Using Power BI, developed a comprehensive HR analysis dashboard using by integrating data from multiple sources (SQL) to provide insights into Employee performance,                       trends, and forecasts.
+1.Using Power BI, developed a comprehensive HR analysis dashboard using by integrating data from multiple sources (SQL) to provide insights into Employee performance,                       trends, and forecasts.
-        •	Implemented advanced DAX calculations and measures to measure key performance indicators (KPIs) and track Employee's metrics.
+2.Implemented advanced DAX calculations and measures to measure key performance indicators (KPIs) and track Employee's metrics.

 ### 2. PWC Call Trend Analysis